briancunningham6/prime_scaler/README.md

 ## Setting Up Distributed Nodes

+PrimeScaler implements automatic node discovery and connection, allowing new nodes to seamlessly join the computation cluster:

+1. When a new node starts, it automatically:
+   - Attempts to connect to any visible nodes in the cluster
+   - Sets up node monitoring to track cluster changes
+   - Becomes available for prime calculations

+2. The system handles node integration by:
+   - Using consistent hashing for even work distribution
+   - Automatically redistributing work when nodes join/leave
+   - Maintaining process state across the cluster

+3. Key benefits:
+   - Zero-configuration node addition
+   - Automatic workload rebalancing
+   - Seamless failover if nodes disconnect

 You can run PrimeScaler in a distributed configuration to spread the computation across multiple machines.

 ### macOS-Specific Distributed Setup